ClickHere0521/react-native-stl-upload-cart/README.md

 ## purpose

-This is a simple react native app that uploads the stl file and configure the cart of these fils.
+This is a simple react native app that uploads the stl file and configure the cart of these files.